Phocion: Role in the Athenian Assembly

 Publicly, Phocion was recognized as the most austere and wisest Athenian politician.
 However, in the Athenian Assembly, he had an attitude of opposition to most of his peers, and criticism from Phocion was often unpopular within the chamber.
 Once, an oracle was brought from Delphi.
 It said that one man would confront the rest of the politicians, whose opposing stand would be homogeneous.
 Phocion then rose, exclaiming: "I am that person who disagrees."
-Once, after Phocion was applauded by the chamber he asked his friends: "Have I unwittingly said something vile?" (Οὐ δὴ που κακόν τι λέγων ἐμαυτὸν λέληθα?)
+Once, after Phocion was applauded by the chamber he asked his friends: "Have I unwittingly said something vile?"
 Demosthenes called him "the chopper of my speeches."

 On another occasion, Phocion spoke but was not heeded and not permitted to continue.
 He said: "You may compel me to act against my wishes, but you shall never force me to speak against my judgment."

 On the other hand, Phocion never harmed anyone he disliked.
 Indeed, he was so kind that he helped a political rival if he was in some difficulty.
 Additionally, Phocion was unhappy that Athenian public functions had become split between two groups.
 Whereas the politicians dealt eminently with civilian matters, military issues were attended to exclusively by the generals.
 He campaigned for Athens to regain its old tradition, with politicians who could manage both sets of affairs.

 Parrying the eloquence of his opponents, Phocion resorted both to wise concepts and pithy sayings, which were famous in antiquity.
 Yet he avoided demagogic style and his tone was harsh and demanding, with few embellishments.
 Another distinguishing quality was that Phocion compressed many ideas into short phrases.
 Before any presentation, he spent much time considering how to shorten it.
 One of his friends said "You seem to be thinking about something, Phocion", and he replied "Yes, I am considering whether I can shorten the speech I am going to make."